-Maria's Diner offers true Tex-Mex experience - Port Arthur News
+ON THE MENU — Maria's Diner offers true Tex-Mex experience - Port Arthur News

 Dumesnil said starting an authentic Mexican restaurant in Southeast Texas was difficult.

 “It was too Mexican for a lot of people,” she said.
 “We have to jump in and bring the Tex-Mex in it.
-They really don’t know what Mexican food.
+They really don’t know about what Mexican food is.
 If they try real Mexican food, they don’t like it.
 We were able to find a balance.”

 The balance came when one of Dumesnil’s employees asked her about offering breakfast food.